Frequently Asked Questions

 WHAT TYPE OF FOOD SHOULD I GET?

 Your food should consist of freeze-dried meals.
-You may also bring items like trail mix, granola bars, jerky… for snacking on.
-It is also a good idea to bring tang, hot chocolate or any other type of drink mix as you would not be able to carry many cans of soda.
+You may also bring items like trail mix, granola bars & jerky for snacking on.
+It is also a good idea to bring cider, hot chocolate or any other type of drink mix as you would not be able to carry many cans of soda.
 We will discuss food ideas in the planning process of your trip.
 Just remember this is not a gourmet dinning experience but a fishing trip of a lifetime.
 Your food planning will be critical to your safety with bears.

 CAN I SHIP THE FOOD UP AHEAD OF TIME?

 You may ship your food and any other items to us prior to your trip.
-The best way is through the US Postal Service at PO Box 330 Iliamna, AK 99606.
-Make certain to send it to Rainbow River Lodge as well as your name or group name.
+The best way is through the U.S. Postal Service addressed to Fish & Float Alaska, ATTN: your name or group name, PO Box 330, Iliamna, AK 99606.

 WHAT ARE WE LIMITED TO FOR WEIGHT?